Enclosed Open House

 Environmentally, the contiguous and interconnected space encourage the slightest breezes, whether they are prevailing and therefore air-movement is horizontal, or convectionally circulated, which the courtyards help generate.
 For the owner, it is the experiential serenity that unencumbered space, a gentle breeze, dappled sunlight and the hush of water rippling on a pond that is priceless in our dense and busy urbanscape.

-*Wallflower Architecture + Design’s ‘Enclosed Open House’ and ‘Water-Cooled House’ won the 2010 SIA Architectural Design Awards in the ‘Individual House’ category.
-SIA Architectural Design Awards is the highest recognition given by the Singapore Institutes of Architects once every two years for works that show excellence in architectural design.
-Wallflower Architecture + Design is the first private firm in SIA record to win two Design Awards in the residential category in the same year, since the first design award was given out more than 20 years ago.
+* Wallflower Architecture + Design’s ‘Enclosed Open House’ and ‘Water-Cooled House’ won the 2010 SIA Architectural Design Awards in the ‘Individual House’ category.
+SIA Architectural Design Awards is the highest recognition given by the Singapore Institutes of Architects for works that show excellence in architectural design.
+Wallflower Architecture + Design is the first private firm in SIA record to win two Design Awards in the residential category in the same year, since the inception the design award.

 Singapore design architect for tropical modern landed houses and residential projects